Kamran-Afzali/Kamran-Afzali.github.io/_posts/TVAE.md

 1. **Encoder Class (Initialization and Forward Pass)**:
-   - Initialize the Encoder class with data_dim, compress_dims, and embedding_dim.
+   - Initialize the Encoder class with `data_dim`, `compress_dims`, and `embedding_dim`.
-   - A sequence of linear layers followed by ReLU activation functions based on the compress_dims.
+   - A sequence of linear layers followed by ReLU activation functions based on the `compress_dims`.
-   - Define linear layers to produce the mean (mu) and log variance (logvar) of the latent space.
+   - Define linear layers to produce the mean `mu` and log variance `logvar` of the latent space.
-   - Implement the `forward` method to encode the input data, where the input passes through the sequential layers, and then produces mu, std (standard deviation), and logvar.
+   - Implement the `forward` method to encode the input data, where the input passes through the sequential layers, and then produces `mu`, `std` (standard deviation), and `logvar`.

 2. **Decoder Class (Initialization and Forward Pass)**:
-   - Initialize the Decoder class with embedding_dim, decompress_dims, and data_dim.
+   - Initialize the Decoder class with `embedding_dim`, `decompress_dims`, and `data_dim`.
-   - Construct a sequence of linear layers followed by ReLU activation functions based on the decompress_dims.
+   - Construct a sequence of linear layers followed by ReLU activation functions based on the `decompress_dims`.
    - Add a linear layer at the end to produce the output data.
-   - Additionally, create a sigma parameter to model the uncertainty of the reconstructed data.
+   - Additionally, create a `sigma` parameter to model the uncertainty of the reconstructed data.
    - Implement the `forward` method to decode the input vector, where the input passes through the sequential layers to produce the reconstructed data and sigma.

 3. **Loss Function**: